Exclusive: Iran grain barter deals crash; considers big buys

 "The Indian wheat cannot reach the standards the Iranians traditionally demand."

 As Iran's second-biggest crude client, India hoped to reassure Tehran on quality and secure wheat sales to help settle part of its $10 billion a year-plus oil import bill through a barter-style mechanism using rupees.
-India said last week it can export up to 3 million metric tonnes (3.307 million tons) of wheat if supplies are requested.
+India said last week it can export up to 3 million tonnes of wheat if supplies are requested.

 "There is an issue of Karnal bunt (a fungal disease in wheat) ...
 Iranians are not too keen on Indian wheat because of the quality," said a Singapore-based trader.

-"All wheat cargoes have some amount of foreign matter, but India has more because the loading is not mechanized - it is done manually."
+"All wheat cargoes have some amount of foreign matter, but India has more because the loading is not mechanised - it is done manually."

-An official with France's grain lobby told Reuters after a visit to Iran that the Islamic republic needs to buy some 2 million metric tons of milling wheat in the next few months after having imported 3 million metric tons so far this year.
+An official with France's grain lobby told Reuters after a visit to Iran that the Islamic republic needs to buy some 2 million tonnes of milling wheat in the next few months after having imported 3 million tonnes so far this year.

 "Rising food prices have become a thorny political issue for the regime and President Mahmoud Ahmadinejad in particular," said Torbjorn Soltvedt with risk analysis firm Maplecroft.